kianryan/kianryan.github.io/_posts/2009-09-29-guathon-before-tea.md

 Covered so far:

   * Websitespark (we know about this already
-  * Web Platforms Installer (Apt for windows &#8211; this looks good &#8211; can developers submit apps to it?)
+  * Web Platforms Installer (Apt for windows – this looks good – can developers submit apps to it?)
-  * MVC (we&#8217;re here for two hours on this &#8211; basic intro and new stuff on 2.0)
+  * MVC (we’re here for two hours on this – basic intro and new stuff on 2.0)
       * Support for jQuery.validate in MVC2
-      * (Usual MVC basics &#8211; saw this at Mix 07)
+      * (Usual MVC basics – saw this at Mix 07)
       * Humm, routes supports reg-ex.
 Is this new to 2.0?
-      * Ahh &#8211; scaffolding, etc _is_ T4.
-That&#8217;s been an itching question.
+      * Ahh – scaffolding, etc _is_ T4.
+That’s been an itching question.
 I severely like the layout of the default generated views.
-      * MVC2 &#8211; new &#8220;filter&#8221; attributes.
+      * MVC2 – new “filter” attributes.
 [HttpPost] replaces [AcceptVerbs(Http.Post)].
 Small but nice detail.
-      * Ohh, you can mark which attributes are bindable in the class &#8211; you don&#8217;t have to do it in UpdateModel.
+      * Ohh, you can mark which attributes are bindable in the class – you don’t have to do it in UpdateModel.
-      * &#8220;buddy class&#8221; &#8211; way to get around partial method limitation.
-Haven&#8217;t seen this before&#8230; Link the buddy class to the type class using [Metadatatype(typeof(buddy))]
+      * “buddy class” – way to get around partial method limitation.
+Haven’t seen this before… Link the buddy class to the type class using [Metadatatype(typeof(buddy))]
       * Er, okay.
 This is new stuff in the validation.
 Direct validation attributes using the buddy class.
 COOL!
 System.ComponentModel.DataAnnotations.
       * The binding has changed quite a bit.
 I like the new architecture, much less messy, much stronger.
-      * MicrosoftMvcJQueryValidation.js <&#8211; nice one.
+      * MicrosoftMvcJQueryValidation.js <– nice one.
-      * Complex validation &#8211; base off a webservice.
+      * Complex validation – base off a webservice.
       * New helpers: Html.EditorFor, Html.DisplayFor.
-Strongly typed lambda syntax &#8211; compile time checking.
+Strongly typed lambda syntax – compile time checking.
       * Templates allow override of HTML generated for EditorFor and DisplayFor.
 Uses partial views.
 Name partial view to type (e.g. Decimal).
-Drop in &#8220;EditorTemplates&#8221; folder.
+Drop in “EditorTemplates” folder.
 Can be applied to shared folder and/or view specific.
 Nice.
-      * Can also generate templates not related to type, pass to &#8220;EditorFor&#8221; as a parameter.
+      * Can also generate templates not related to type, pass to “EditorFor” as a parameter.
 Also nice.
       * Can use the buddy class with [UIHint] attribute to specify type to field.
 Big emphasis on DRY.
 Ohhh nice.
       * Whole model can be CRUD rendered on the fly.
 [ScaffoldColumn] can be used to inclue/exclude properties.
-      * Unit testing time&#8230; First up the unit testing sales pitch.
+      * Unit testing time… First up the unit testing sales pitch.
-      * &#8220;Vs 08 adds all this value added &#8230; crap&#8221; as the Gu goes mad with the delete key.
+      * “Vs 08 adds all this value added … crap” as the Gu goes mad with the delete key.
       * Unit testing models, unit testing controllers (nothing new here so far).
       * Simple testing on controllers to ensure they render views, etc.
-      * Here we go &#8211; the hiccups with tight binding to the DB for tests.
+      * Here we go – the hiccups with tight binding to the DB for tests.
 Ohh, dependancy injection.
       * IService, Db imp of service.
 Pass into constructor.
-      * Use 3rd party dependancy injection or &#8220;poor mans &#8211; pass through the controller&#8221;.
+      * Use 3rd party dependancy injection or “poor mans – pass through the controller”.
-      * Pass collection of objects to &#8220;FakeService&#8221;.
+      * Pass collection of objects to “FakeService”.
 How should you happen multiple services?
       * No shame in writing tests to test the database _and_ tests against the fake services.

 <div align="left">